scepman/scepman-docs/docs/other/troubleshooting/cisco-ise-host-header-limitation.md

 3. Enter the DNS name for the IP address prefixed with "http://".
 If you have configured a TLS certificate in the Azure Application Gateway, you may also use HTTPS.
 ![](../../.gitbook/assets/appconfig-baseurl-gateway.png)

-{% hint style="info" %}
-The use of HTTP without TLS is not a security vulnerability; PKI-based resources are commonly published via HTTP without TLS, as the TLS handshake may require access to these resources.
-Using TLS would create a chicken-and-egg problem where the TLS handshake requires access to the PKI resources and access to the PKI resources requires a TLS handshake.
-Therefore, these PKI resources including the protocols SCEP and OCSP employ their own encryption and/or signatures where it is required.
-{% endhint %}